nodebits/nodebits.org/articles/linux-joystick.markdown

     event <Buffer 10 62 f8 1a 01 00 01 01>
     event <Buffer 40 62 f8 1a 01 00 01 00>

-I know from the kernel documentation the the first four bytes are a timestamp.
+I know from the kernel documentation that the first four bytes are a timestamp.
 I can see from the output that it's little endian (the first byte changes very fast, the last doesn't change at all).
 From the node docs, I see that we need [Buffer.readUInt32LE][].